GED vs HiSET – What Is Easier To Pass?

 Many students feel that the math portion of the HiSET exam is somewhat less challenging than the GED math portion.

 Both the GED test and the HiSET exam had to be taken at a state-approved test center, but recently, there were also online versions of the exams introduced.
-Check here for information about ->Online GED testing and HiSET online testing.
+Check here for information on Online GED testing, and for all details about HiSET online testing, click here.
 The tests are offered in both English and Spanish at many test centers.

 How to Pass the GED Test